 It’s normal to see a reference audio headset retail for hundreds of dollars, but AKG is bringing high-fidelity audio to the modern man with the AKG K371.
 Within just a few hours, I knew these would be some of my favorite headphones: they’re uniquely comfortable, reproduce accurate audio, and have ear cups that rotate up so you feel like a DJ at a moment’s notice.
-Without further delay, here’s why the AKG K371 is one of my favorite sub-$150 headsets.
+Without further delay, here’s why the AKG K371 is one of my favorite sub-$150 USD headsets.

 - Podcasters will be able to accurately mix their episodes thanks to the accurate midrange response reproduced by the 50mm dynamic drivers.

 - Anyone with glasses knows how hard it is to find a comfortable pair of headphones.
 I’ve given up for the most part and instead use earbuds, but the K371 are some of the most comfortable headphones I’ve worn atop my plastic frames.

 This is one of AKG’s middle-tier professional headsets, but don’t let the reasonable price fool you: performance is great.
 Both ear cups can be rotated upward 180° for transport, meaning users can articulate either ear cup as needed to hear surrounding noise — a must-have feature for DJs and sound mixers alike.

-Both ear cups feature a plastic, but refined finish and are differentiated only by the mini-XLR input on the left side.
+Both ear cups feature a refined plastic and are differentiated only by the mini-XLR input on the left side.
 There’s a small, flat divot in the otherwise circular input to lock the cable into place.
-AKG provides three cables ranging in length and design: a 4-foot straight cable, 10-foot straight cable, and coiled cable along with a ¼” adapter — all of which terminate in a 3.5mm TRRS plug.
+AKG provides three cables ranging in length and design: a 4-foot straight cable, 10-foot straight cable, and coiled cable along with a ¼” adapter—all of which terminate with 3.5mm TRRS plugs.